scrapy/scrapy/docs/topics/request-queues.rst

       The helper function :func:`~scrapy.utils.reqser.request_to_dict` can be
-      used to convert the request into a dict that can then be easily serialized with, for example, :func:`pickle.dumps`.
+      used to convert the request into a dict that can then be easily serialized with, for example, :func:`pickle.dumps` and stored on disk.

       Scrapy falls back to the memory downstream queue for *request* if one of the following exceptions is raised: